Welcome

 The hackathon will run from Monday 16th October to Wednesday 18th October.
 Please see the Summit website Hackathon Agenda for details.
 Note that there is a calendar view with links that you can use to subscribe / add to your personal calendar.

-Venue: Hotel SB Glow
+In person: Hotel SB Glow

 The in-person hackathon will be taking place at Hotel SB Glow.
 More information about this venue can be found the the Nextflow Summit website.